mku11/Salmon-AES-CTR/README.md

 **Benchmarks**
 How fast is Salmon?

-jmh benchmark on old hw shows salmon is almost 2x faster than OpenJDK 11 javax.crypto and 3x faster than Bouncy castle:
+jmh benchmark shows that salmon is almost 2x faster than OpenJDK 11 javax.crypto and 3x faster than Bouncy castle:
 ```
 Data size: 32MB
 Benchmark                                              Mode  Cnt   Score   Error  Units